-As Herbert W. Armstrong explained in his free book The United States and Britain in Prophecy, Britain and America are descended from two of the ancient tribes of Israel.
+As Herbert W. Armstrong explained in his book The United States and Britain in Prophecy (request a free copy), Britain and America are descended from two of the ancient tribes of Israel.
 God promised, unconditionally, to bless these nations.
-But because of their sins, these blessings were delayed until the 19th century.
+But because of their sins, He delayed granting those blessings until the 19th century.
 Mr. Armstrong’s book fully explains the “miracle” that happened around 1800.

-But God didn’t supply these blessing for Britain’s and America’s benefit only.
+But God didn’t supply those blessings for Britain’s and America’s benefit only.
 As Mr. Armstrong wrote in his book Mystery of the Ages, all God’s work with Israel was for “a special purpose preparatory to the ultimate establishment of the Kingdom of God!”

 God gave Britain and America a chance to lead the world to Him.
-“God chose them not because they were better or because He wanted to give them special favor, but to use them as an example to other nations,” wrote Trumpet editor in chief Gerald Flurry in his latest Trumpet article.
+“God chose them not because they were better or because He wanted to give them special favor, but to use them as an example to other nations,” wrote Trumpet editor in chief Gerald Flurry in last month’s Trumpet cover story.
 “Their failure and our failure to be a shining city on a hill to lead people to God and to happiness hurt not just ourselves but all other nations!”

 By wiping out slavery, these powers did some good for the world.
 But it could have been so much more.
 What would the world be like today if they had led the world to God?
 Instead, despite all their efforts, 45 million are still enslaved.

 But these end-time nations of Israel have played a role in God’s plan despite themselves.
 Their history shows the world that if you want blessings and material greatness, God is the source.
-He can promise specific blessings, state exactly when those blessing will appear, and carry it out.
+He can promise specific blessings, state exactly when those blessing will appear, and bring them about exactly as He promised.
 God rules in the kingdom of men!
 (Daniel 4:32).

 Mr. Armstrong said these blessings given to Britain and America were “the strongest proof of the inspiration and authority of the Holy Bible!
 It is, at the same time, the strongest proof of the very active existence of the living God!”

-They teach another critical lesson: Britain and America had all these massive blessings, but without obedience to God, it counts for nothing.
-It all flows away.
-Britain has lost all those blessings and is beset by problems.
+These blessings also teach another critical lesson: The greatest of blessings, without obedience to God, ultimately count for nothing.
+They all dissipate.
+Britain has lost all those blessings and is now plagued by problems.
 America is rapidly losing its wealth.
-None of these blessings can create a stable, lasting, prosperous nation if you don’t obey God.
-Even with all those massive resources, Britain and America cannot solve the problems of the world.
+None of these blessings can create a stable, lasting prosperity for a nation that fails to obey God.
+Despite possessing the most abundant of resources, Britain and America are proving themselves incapable of solving the problems of the world.

-But if you believe the Bible, you have to believe in an evil spirit being who hates God’s plan.
-He hates what God is doing through Israel.
-He works through human beings to “blot out the name of Israel” (2 Kings 14:27).
+If you believe the Bible, you must accept the existence of an evil spirit being who hates God’s plan, and who hates what God is doing through Israel.
+This spirit works through human beings to “blot out the name of Israel” (2 Kings 14:27).
 He wants to wipe it out so thoroughly the name isn’t even mentioned.

 You see this in the self-hatred among the radical left in Britain and America.
 You see it in that hatred for Britain and America in nations around the world.
 And you see it today in the hatred for this history.

-That is what the attacks on Nelson, Drake, Jefferson and more are all about—blotting out the name of Israel.
+That is what the attacks on Nelson, Drake, Washington, Jefferson, Lincoln, Roosevelt and more are all about: blotting out the name of Israel.

 You can learn this history by reading our free book The United States and Britain in Prophecy.